 Finally, as complementary to the microeconomic approach, we test the generalized synthetic control method in relation to the impact of the 2014 reduction of social security contributions by 1 ppt for employees and by 2.9 ppts for employers.
 For this particular application, we adjust our control sample by further filtering out all countries in our sample, which modified their social security contribution rates during the examined time span.
-This reduces our control group to nine countries.
-We find that the labour market intervention in 2014 had a positive impact on actual participation in the labour markets.
+This reduces our control group to nine countries.12 We find that the labour market intervention in 2014 had a positive impact on actual participation in the labour markets.
 The actual labour force participation trend (solid line) is estimated to exceed the counterfactual scenario (dotted line) for Greece during 2015-2018 by an average of 1.9 ppts per annum (Figure 21).
-This is in line with the evidence from our microeconomic approach in the previous section which estimated a positive impact on individual households' labour participation incentives, which in turn could be translated into an increase of the aggregate participation rate by circa 0.4 ppts in the short-term.
+This is in line with the evidence from our microeconomic approach in the previous section which estimated a positive impact on individual households' labour participation rate by circa 0.4 ppts in the short-term.